Degree Works FAQs for Students

 The “what-if” feature in Degree Works will allow you to select another degree program to view how your credits may apply.
 Please note, this is not an official audit.
 Only an academic advisor can assist with determining how your coursework may apply to a certain degree program.

-Yes, if you click on “Class History” at the top of the page, this will give you a chronological list of courses on your transcript within the terms they were completed.
+Yes, if you click on the vertical ellipses (three dots) in the upper-right hand corner of the audit and select “Class History”, you will see a chronological list of courses from your transcript within the terms they were completed.
 Please note, this is not an official transcript and may not reflect the OSU repeat policy or other aspects of your official transcript.